karanrajpal/cookiecutter-next-shadcn-neon-pwa-umami/{{ cookiecutter.project_slug }}/README.md

 ### PWA Icons
 Update app icons in `public/` in place of `sample-192x192.png` and `sample-512x512.png` and then update `manifest.ts` with the new icons.

+### Lucide Icons
+Icons are sourced from https://lucide.dev/icons/

 ## Learn More

 To learn more about Next.js, take a look at the following resources: